plotly/plotly.py/packages/python/plotly/plotly/figure_factory/README.md

 There is another type of chart which uses these basic plot types to make other types of graphs, and these are the figure factories.
 These are wrappers that utilize the code from `plotly.graph_objs` to build charts that can use their structures.
 A good example of a figure factory is the [Scatterplot Matrix](https://plot.ly/python/scatterplot-matrix/) as it utilizes `go.Scatter`, `go.Box` and `go.Histogram`.

 So if you have ever wanted to contribute to the Plotly Python Library by adding a new chart type we don't have, now you can!
-This README will help you get started by cloning the plotly.py repo, forking a new branch, creating a new figure factory, and creatng a new Pull Request to get feedback for merging.
+This README will help you get started by cloning the plotly.py repo, forking a new branch, creating a new figure factory, and creating a new Pull Request to get feedback for merging.
 Just follow all these steps and you'll be ready to go.

 ## Getting Started:
 1. In the Terminal, clone the `plotly.py` repo locally and then check out the master branch.